diangelisj/diangelisj/README.md

-### Hi there 👋
+### Hi there ;)
-I'm software engineer, more 15 experience years with php developer, and too pos graduate in Digital Marketing Growth Haking SEO.
+Indie hacker and software engineer with over 15 years of experience as a PHP developer, and also a postgraduate in Digital Marketing, Growth Hacking, and SEO

 **diangelisj/diangelisj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.